reyvababtista/beiwe-backend-fork/README.md

 For additional tips on running a local development enironment please see the [Tips For Local Development](https://github.com/onnela-lab/beiwe-backend/wiki/Tips-For-Local-Beiwe-Development) wiki page.
 If you are having difficulty getting started, or believe you could assist with any issues of documentation, please post an issue with a `documentation` tag.

-### Local Celery setup
+### Local Celery and RabbitMQ
-**Update**: it is no longer necessary to use Celery for local testing, though you still need it to be installed in your Python environment in order to avoid import errors.
-A full test of Celery requires the full setup below, including installing `rabbitmq`, but as long as the file for the rabbitmq host server IP and password (declared in a `manager_ip` in the root of the repository) is missing you will instead be presented with output similar to the example shell session below. indicating a that you are running in a _much_ more convenient single-threaded local testing mode:
+**Update**: it is no longer necessary to configure Celery and RabbitMQ just to run the tasks, though you still need it to be installed in your Python environment in order to avoid import errors.
+A full test of Celery requires the full setup below, including installing `rabbitmq`, but as long as the file for the rabbitmq host server IP and password (declared in a `manager_ip` in the root of the repository) is missing you will instead be presented with output similar to the example shell session below. indicating a that you are running in a _much_ more convenient (and single-threaded) testing mode:

 ``` ipython
 In [1]: from services.celery_data_processing import *